Graph potentials and topological quantum field theories: Topological quantum field theories from graph potentials

 \section{Topological quantum field theories from graph potentials}

 The invariance under elementary transformations from \cref{subsection:elementary-transformations} can be used to define a two-dimensional topological quantum field theory (or 2d~\tqft for short), which will give an efficient computational tool to compute period sequences.
 Let us quickly recall what 2d~{\tqft}s are, using the functorial description from \textcite{MR1001453}.
+For more information one is referred to, e.g., \cite{MR2037238},

 A \emph{two-dimensional topological quantum field theory} is a symmetric monoidal functor

 from the symmetric monoidal category~$\Bord_2$ of 2-bordisms to a symmetric monoidal category~$(\cC,\otimes)$.
 An object in~$\Bord_2$ is an oriented closed curve (a closed topological manifold of real dimension one), i.e.~a (possibly empty)~disjoint union of copies of~$\sphere^1$, and a morphism (or bordism) from~$E$ to~$F$ is an equivalence class of oriented compact surfaces~$M$ together with identifications of the boundary~$\partial M$ to~$E$ and~$F$.
 The equivalence relation identifies bordisms via orientation-preserving diffeomorphisms, keeping only the topological information.
 We will write~$\sphere^1_{0}$ (respectively~$\sphere^1_{1}$) for the circle with anticlockwise (respectively clockwise) orientation.